brct-james/apricate-docs/docs/guides/Guide-to-Assistants-and-Caravans.md

+---
+tags: [Guides]
+---

-# Guide to Assistants and Travel
+# Guide to Assistants and Caravans

 This document will guide you through sending assistants to different locations with or without wares, using ports, fog of war, and briefly cover summoning new assistants (see guide to magic, rites, and rituals for more detail)